Powerful Memories Drive Essential Services

 “Edgewood sees kids from high-needs families and neighborhoods.
 We often see children in foster care who struggle with mental health issues.
 We expanded our scope to include children from all social and economic backgrounds including teens like Grace who could benefit from the project’s efforts.”

-Today, the Grace Magill Fund helps youth by providing them with family-friendly, strengths-based, and comprehensive services.
-As a part of Edgewood’s Acute Intensive Services on its San Francisco campus, youth are provided the support they need to heal.
+Today, the Grace Magill Fund impacts the youth that we serve by providing them with family-friendly, strengths-based, and comprehensive services.
+As a part of Edgewood’s Acute Intensive Services on its San Francisco campus, youth are provided the support they need to take steps forward and heal.